1. Jainism was founded by__________.

 Explanation: Near Jrimbhikagrama village.

-7. Mahavira attained Nirvana (death) at:
+7. Mahavira attained Nirvana (death) at__________.

 A) Vaishali